Live at Wembley Stadium 1991

-"Live at Wembley Stadium 1991" is a live album recorded by Australian band INXS.
+Live at Wembley Stadium 1991 is a live album recorded by Australian band INXS during their Live Baby Live tour.
+It was released in February 2014.

 Background and release

 On 13 July 1991, INXS were filmed in concert at Wembley Stadium in London, performing to a sold-out mass of 72,000 fans.
 This concert was filmed in 35 mm and directed by David Mallet with no less than 17 cameras.

 The album was released in February 2014 to coincide with the screening of INXS: Never Tear Us Apart, an Australian miniseries about INXS that commenced airing on 9 February 2014 and concluded the following week on 16 February on the Seven Network.